Canada should increase aid to Cuba and work with other countries to ease impact of U.S. sanctions

 To The Honourable Mélanie Joly, Minister of Foreign Affairs,

-I write to encourage the Government of Canada to increase emergency assistance to Cuba in this time of exceptional need, and to expand diplomatic efforts to ease sanctions imposed by the United States.
+I write to encourage the Government of Canada to continue to increase emergency and development assistance to Cuba in this time of exceptional need and to expand diplomatic efforts to ease the negative impacts of sanctions imposed by the United States.

 In the wake of the three-year COVID-19 pandemic, the Cuban economy weakened dramatically, with dire impacts for the Cuban people.
 While tourists have begun to return, effects of the pandemic linger and are magnified by the decades-long imposition of sanctions (sometimes referred to as the “embargo” or the “blockade”) by the United States.
-Worse still, the Trump administration put Cuba on its list of State Sponsors of Terrorism and the Biden administration has kept it there, making financial transfers—even family remittances—and trade even more difficult.
+Worse still, the Trump administration put Cuba on its list of State Sponsors of Terrorism, making financial transfers—even family remittances—and trade even more difficult.
+It remained there until President Biden's final week in office and may be restored by the incoming Trump administration.

 On April 13, 2023, Canadian churches, trade unions and aid organizations wrote to you and to the development minister to ask: